akdo3/akdo-Library/README.md

     game.Players.LocalPlayer.Character.Humanoid.WalkSpeed = value
 end)
 ```
-Main = Which Tab the slider will be
+Main = Which Tab the slider will be.
-Speed = Name of the Slider must be in ""
+Speed = Name of the Slider must be in "".
-Adjust the player's speed = This is the Info must be in ""
+Adjust the player's speed = This is the Info, Must be in "", If you dont need it make only this "".
-0 = Min Slider Value
+0 = Min Slider Value.
-500 = Max Slider Value
+500 = Max Slider Value.

 Dropdowns
-Create dropdowns to allow users to select from multiple options.
+Create dropdowns to allow users to Chosse from multiple options.

 ```lua
 local options = {